mosheepdev/Standalone/README.md

 Some things (2D GUI, Map Editor, Animations...) will take some time.

+Also did some [Hero Concepts](Hero_Designs/README.md) but those are only ideas and need look of someone with experience in Game Design.

 Meanwhile, feel free to look into this project and take inspiration from it.

+## Contributors

+This is currently Single-person project of [Abit Gray](https://github.com/AbitTheGray/).

+Any help is welcomed.

 ## Important links